nickd0/wfmu-listener/doc/roadmap.md

 - [ ] Tests
 - [ ] view more than just xml feed since its only the last few days?
 - [ ] Timeouts and error handling

+## v0.2.0
+- [ ] Sharable show recommendation files that include a playlist id and specific tracks

+## v0.3.0
+- [ ] Spotify integration, save to playlists, etc